Please refer to Jupyter NBExtension Readme page to display

 df.head()

-df_all_cat = df.copy()
+column.df_all_cat = df.copy()

 df_all_cat=df_all_cat.drop(columns=['age', 'education_years'])

-df_all_cat['age']=pd.cut(df['age'],3, labels=["low", "mid", "high"])
+.df_all_cat['age']=pd.cut(df['age'],3, labels=["low", "mid", "high"])

 df_all_cat['education_years']=pd.cut(df['education_years'],3, labels=["low", "mid", "high"])